 Because saddle stitch paperbacks cannot be easily identified while spine-out on a shelf, they sell best when featured on a spinner or table display.
 The chapbook style lends itself particularly to collections of poetry, instruction manuals, or pocketsized field guides.

 Unlike many print-on-demand services, Lightning Source supports hardcover bookbinding in a variety of sizes, with or without a dust jacket.
 For traditional publishers, the hardcover represents the flagship edition of a given book; hardcore book collectors pursue first-edition hardcovers above all else.
 For debut books in most mainstream genres, the hardcover is typically

 The same title as show on page 21, but now designed in a cased-in hardbound template.
 Note the space needed on a hardbound in order to wrap around the board material.

 released several months to a year before the paperback, in order to maximize sales to the portion of the market most dedicated to buying that particular title—this practice has become increasingly popular with ambitious indie publishers, thanks in large part to the advent of affordable print-on-demand hardcover binding.

 Hardcovers produced by Lightning Source are made in two very similar processes: case binding and digital cloth binding.
-In both cases, pages of printed text are combined into a block that is stitched to a rigid cover.
+In both cases, pages of printed text are combined into a block that is glued to a rigid cover.
 The difference is that case bound covers are made of cardboard wrapped in paper that has the cover image printed directly on it with either gloss or matte laminate coating, while digital cloth bound covers are made of cardboard covered in either blue or grey paper and coated with textured lamination that gives the book a linen type "feel".